Dr Jana Uher

 (3) Suitable methods of their measurement in the population under study.

-My empirical research focuses on humans (adults from different sociocultural communities, 3-6 year old preschool children, their parents and teachers) and on nonhuman primates (the great apes, capuchins and macaques).
+My empirical research focuses on humans (adults from different sociocultural communities) and on nonhuman primates (esp. the great apes, capuchins and macaques).

 Primary Interests: